 Bring out the Christmas Lights, All Year Round – With a good eye and some creative ingenuity, you can easily use lights to accentuate all the best features of your garden.
 Outdoor fairy lights are an elegant and cost-effective way to light up a feature.
 You could line either side of the garden path or wrap them around the trunk of a tree, the possibilities are endless and there’s nothing quicker than flicking a switch to light up your garden.
 If fairy lights aren’t your thing, cheap strips of neon tubing are a great way to bring an inviting modern glow to your garden.

 Put Some Flowers on that Fence – If you and your neighbours are separated by an unsightly fence or a wall you’ve never been fond of, some added greenery can instantly elevate the style of your garden.
 Mixing it up with a nice combination of green shrubs, bushes, plants and flowers can create a fence worth admiring.
 You could even create a distinct colour gradient by transitioning from green at the top of the fence into colourful flowers at the bottom.

 Are you looking to transform your garden?
-A bespoke, hand-crafted Garden Building is the perfect way to make your garden stand out.
+A custom, hand-crafted Garden Building is the perfect way to make your garden stand out.
+These 5 tips are not only good advice if you're looking for a garden shed, but with any garden building, and we can help your search with our wide range of building designs, including Summerhouses, Garden Rooms, Garden Offices, Garden Studios and Shepherds Huts.
 Our team can design and build a range of Garden Buildings to match your particular needs, not to mention delivering and installing them for free.
-To find out more about how we can elevate your garden quality with a Garden Shed, Summerhouse or Garden Studio, you can call a member of the team directly on 01760 444 229.
+If you have any queries, don't hesitate to get in touch.